jonny-bjornhager/filmster/README.md

 ## Tools used?

-This project is still under development, but the tools and libraries used are:
+This project is still under development, but the tools and libraries currently used are:

 ### STACK